what we love...

 December 18: What to Watch?

 We spend a lot of time relaxing while watching films.
-These can be those on the big screen or that we rent.
-When it comes to DVDs, The Criterion Collection offers a wonderful collection of independent-minded celluloid representations.
+This can be those on the big screen or at home.
+Criterion offers a terrific assortment of independent films, often restored.
+We subscribe to the app and it is well worth it.

 Criterion